Published on the 17/08/2016 | Written by Stuart Dickinson

 ABOUT STUART DICKINSON//

-As the CEO of UXC Oxygen, Stuart is passionate about partnering with organisations to provide a sophisticated value adding approach to their enterprise services.
+As the CEO of Oxygen, A DXC Technology Company, Stuart is passionate about partnering with organisations to provide a sophisticated value adding approach to their enterprise services.
 With more than a decade of senior executive experience in business consulting and enterprise solutions, Stuart has twice been recognised as one of the top 10 most influential people in the SAP community throughout Australia and New Zealand.